ehzhang/HELPq/README.md

 #### Users

-The users table lets you see all of the current users, and mark them as mentor or admins.
+The users table lets you see all of the current users, and mark them as mentors or admins.
 You can also edit other user's information - of course, be responsible with this power!

 #### User Creation